smsayeem/business-card-builder/README.md

 # Domain hCard Builder Project

 ## Motivation
-  -Its just a front end app, no back end added.
+  -Its just a front end app, no back end added.<br />
-  -Layout is responsive.
+  -Layout is responsive.<br />
-  -Layout for desktop screen was provided therefore I became the designer to design the layout for other screen sizes i.e. mobile, tablet.
-  -As the form is filled out, the preview card is automatically gets updated incluing image.
+  -As the form is filled out, the preview card is automatically gets updated incluing image.<br />
-  -SEO added.
+  -SEO added.<br />
-  -Test added.
+  -Test added.<br />
-  -It was tested on latest Chrome, Safari and Firefox.
+  -It was tested on latest Chrome, Safari and Firefox.<br />

   ## Local Development